Henry Hope: Welgelegen

 Today Henry Hope is best known for his summer home, the Villa Welgelegen.
 He acquired a large art collection and built the villa in 1785 to house the collection.
 The villa, designed by Abraham van der Hart was erected in 1785.
 Building this summer palace, a five-year project, became a summer attraction in its own right, rivaling the neighboring park, Groenendaal, established in Heemstede by his cousin, partner, and neighbor, Jan (John) Hope.
 In 1781, Henry started receiving uninvited visitors to view the gardens and expansion process.
 He ordered statues from Francesco Righetti, an Italian sculptor.
 The execution of these ambitious plans did not seem to make a dent in his enormous wealth; in 1782, he purchased Hope Lodge (Fort Washington, Pennsylvania) as a wedding gift for the son of his American cousin, Maria Ellis.

-Henry is said to have been influenced in his choice of the Neo-Classical style by the Hôtel de Salm in Paris, built in 1782 by his friend Frédéric III, Rhinegrave of Salm-Kyrburg.
-This Prince de Salm was a business relation as well as a friend, and he became, during the 'Patriotic Period' (1782-1787), a mediator between France and the Netherlands and the leader of a patriotic defense at Utrecht in September 1787.
-After his defeat, the prince, heavily criticized, fled to Amsterdam where, it is said, he hid in Henry Hope's house on the Keizersgracht for months.
+Henry is said to have been influenced in his choice of the Neo-Classical style by the Hôtel de Salm in Paris, built in 1782 by Frederick III, Prince of Salm-Kyrburg.

 At Welgelegen he received many of the important figures of the day, and, during the summer each year, he was a neighbor of many of them.
 He knew and received the Americans, Thomas Jefferson, Benjamin Franklin, and John Adams, who came to Europe for trade negotiations.
 Henry Hope was an Orangist and received William V of Orange whom he knew through his uncle, the elder Thomas Hope.